erees1/erees1.github.io/_posts/2020-04-13-beam_search.md

 1. For each beam predict a probability distribution over all words in the vocabulary of length $v$ given the preceding words in that beam
 2. Then find the $b$ most likely sequences (i.e. the probability of the sequence of words in each beam multiplied by the probability of the next word) from the potential candidates across all of the beams (there are $b \times v$ to choose from)
-3. Update the beam sequences with the $b$ most likely sequences and repeat until the stopping condition is meet (either a special end of sentance token is predicted of we reach some maximum length)
+3. Update the beam sequences with the $b$ most likely sequences and repeat until the stopping condition is meet (either a special end of sentence token is predicted or we reach some maximum length)

 The key difference is that in step 2, instead of finding the $\text{argmax}$ as in greedy search, we are instead finding: